2022 Women's March: Background

 For years, the topic of abortion had been widely debated, and following the presidency of Donald Trump it became more widely known, with tensions rising between supporters and opponents of abortion rights.
-This resulted in large scale protests and counter protests, most notably the The 2017 Women's March, where more than 5 million protesters took the streets across the country; this was followed by similar protests annually.
+This resulted in large scale protests and counter protests, most notably The 2017 Women's March, where more than 5 million protesters took the streets across the country; this was followed by similar protests annually.

 On May 2, 2022, following the leak of a possible overturn of Roe v.
 Wade, protests erupted in Washington, D.C.
 The following day, a national day of action was announced by Women's March.
 Thousands took to the streets across the country, most notably in Chicago, Los Angeles, New York City, and Washington, D.C.

 On May 14, 2022, hundreds of thousands took to the streets across the United States and internationally.
 Both protests on May 3 and May 14 are part of the 2022 abortion rights protests in the United States, and were the beginning of a "Summer of Rage" according to Women's March on Facebook.